yiling0210/APIR/README.md

 ## Introduction and tutorial
 APIR is a statistical framework that aggregates peptide-spectrum-matches (PSMs) identified by multiple database search algorithms with FDR control.
 APIR takes as input a target FDR threshold (such as 0.05) and the PSM level output from the search algorithms of interest and outputs a PSM level, a peptide level, and a protein level results file.

 Users can refer to [our manuscript](https://www.biorxiv.org/content/10.1101/2021.09.08.459494v2) for a detailed description of the method and applications.
-For a detailed user manual, please see [User Manual](XXX).
+For a detailed user manual, please see APIR_tutorial.pdf.

 Any suggestions on the package are welcome!
 For technical problems, please report to Issues.
 For suggestions and comments on the method, please contact Yiling Chen (yiling0210@ucla.edu) or Dr. Jingyi Jessica Li (jli@stat.ucla.edu).